-- 477. This is the main interpretation provision in the Bill.
+- 488. This is the main interpretation provision in the Bill.
 However, sections 39 and 111 provide for the interpretation of terms used only in Part 1 or Part 2 respectively.
-See also section 113 of the Bill which provides for the effect of a reference in the Bill to a requirement for any person to be in good faith. - 478.
+See also section 113 of the Bill which provides for the effect of a reference in the Bill to a requirement for any person to be in good faith. - 489.
 In addition, it should be noted that some terms, such as "document", "writing" and "person", will be construed in accordance with schedule 1 of the Interpretation and Legislative Reform (Scotland) Act 2010 unless the context requires otherwise.
-In particular, it should be noted that the term "writing" will include emailed documents. - 479.
-The definition of "authenticated" refers to the Requirements of Writing (Scotland) Act 1995, and its requirements for execution of electronic documents.
-But it is also possible for the Scotlish Ministers to make alternative provision (see subsection (3)).
+In particular, it should be noted that the term "writing" will include emailed documents. - 490.
+The meaning of "execution" of a document refers to the Requirements of Writing (Scotland) Act 1995.
+But it is also possible for the Scottish Ministers to make alternative provision in relation to both this and "authentication" (see subsection (1B)).